 APSIS4all will increase user satisfaction, regardless of disability, age or digital literacy, by providing new, customised interaction modes, including adaptive interfaces and interaction through the user’s mobile, thus offering users a truly personalised service adapted to their needs and preferences.

 Partially funded by the European Commission under the CIP ICT-PSP programme, APSIS4all is a three-year project led by Technosite.
 It brings together 12 partners from all over Europe, including service providers, PDT developers, R&D organizations and user organizations.
-The accessible, usable and personalised services will be deployed by 2013 in real-life settings in 65 ATMs of “la Caixa” in Barcelona (Spain), and in 24 TVMs of Höft & Wessel in Paderborn (Germany).
+The accessible, usable and personalised services have been deployed in 2013 in real-life settings in 1000 ATMs of “la Caixa” in Barcelona and Madrid (Spain), and in 24 TVMs of Hoeft & Wessel in Paderborn (Germany).